Vrolijk/OSDD/workshop/readme.md

 ```sudo apt install net-tools -y``` <br>
 To tell PING that PONG 'lives' behind interface enp1s0 add the following ARP entry. <br>
 ```sudo arp -i enp1s0 -s 10.0.0.2 ff:ff:ff:ff:ff:ff``` <br>
 Note that we are broadcasting the packets to ff:ff:ff:ff:ff:ff.
-You could also add the mac address of PONG here.<br>
+You could also add the mac address of PONG here.<br><br>
 Now ping PONG again.
 You notice that there is no more ARP reply on PONG. <br>
 ``` << add tcpdump example >> ``` <br>